-- Diet: probably a mixture of meat and plants like other hunter gatherers and likely included nuts and tubers
+- Diet: probably a mixture of meat & plants like other hunter gatherers, including nuts and tubers

 - Species named in: 2015

-- Name meaning: ‘naledi’ means ‘star’ in the Sotho language (named after the Rising Star cave system where it was found)
+- Name: ‘naledi’ means ‘star’ in the Sotho language (named after the Rising Star cave system where it was found)